Narrat/dunst-project.org/content/documentation/dependencies.md

 NOTE: dunstctl uses `busctl` for displaying rules and history.
 This command is *usually* provided by systemd.
 In systems without systemd this can be installed with [elogind](https://github.com/elogind/elogind) or [basu](https://sr.ht/~emersion/basu/).

+IMPORTANT: To work correctly dunst needs a font.
+Also, without a font the test suite will fail in strange ways (see #1404).
+For maintainers, it is recommended to add a test/soft dependency on a virtual font package.

 ## Debian and Ubuntu